Is North Sea running out of oil and gas? Quite the opposite

 Is the UK Continental Shelf back?

-For an oil and gas basin that suffers frequent acquisitions of being dry, North Sea is seemingly teaming with the stuff.
+For an oil and gas basin that suffers frequent accusations of being dry, North Sea is seemingly teaming with the stuff.

 The OGA Chief Executive, Dr. Andy Samuel agrees, “The UKCS is back.
 Big questions facing the basin have been answered in this round.
 Exploration is very much alive with lots of prospects generated and new wells to be drilled.”